Impact of the COVID-19 pandemic on the environment: COVID-19 pandemic

 On 11 March 2020, the outbreak of COVID-19 was declared a pandemic by the World Health Organization (WHO).
 By 5 July 2020, 188 countries or regions had reported cases of COVID-19.
 As of November 2021, the continuing COVID-19 pandemic had killed over 5 million people.
-As a result of the severity of the virus, most countries enacted lockdowns to protect people, mitigate the spread, and ensure space in hospitals.
+As a result of the severity of the virus, most countries enacted lockdowns to protect people, mitigate the spread of the virus, and ensure space in hospitals.
 These lockdowns disrupted daily life worldwide, decreasing the level and frequency of human activity and production.

 COVID-19 forced industries, businesses, and large corporations to shut down.
 Although the damage caused to human life, the economy, and society was extensive, the dramatic changes to human activity had an impact on the environment.
 Surplus to emerging estimates of monthly energy supply or estimated parameters that constructed the near-real-time daily CO2 emission inventories during COVID reduction was observed based on activity from power generation (for 29 countries), industry (for 73 countries), road transportation (for 406 cities), aviation and maritime transportation and commercial and residential sectors emissions (for 206 countries).
 This decline in CO2 emissions was followed by decline in regional concentrations of nitrogen oxide, which was observed by ground-based networks and satellites.
-These emissions were calculated by researchers in which observations showed little impact (less than 0.13ppm by April 30, 2020) on the over-served global CO_{2} concentration.
+These emissions were calculated by researchers in which observations showed little impact (less than 0.13ppm by 30 April 2020) on the over-served global CO_{2} concentration.

 Reductions in fossil fuel consumption as well as economic activity due to travel restrictions, business closures and other dramatic responses due to COVID-19 were recorded.
 As human activity slowed globally, a substantial decrease in fossil fuel use, resource consumption, and waste disposal was observed, generating less air and water pollution in many regions of the world.
-Specifically, there was a sharp and lasting decline in planned air travel and vehicle transportation throughout the COVID-19 pandemic which in effect reduced the net carbon emission across the globe.
+Specifically, there was a sharp and lasting decline in planned air travel and vehicle transportation throughout the COVID-19 pandemic, which in effect reduced the net carbon emission across the globe.

 With the impact being noted, some researchers and officials called for biodiversity and environmental protections as part of COVID-19 recovery strategies.